SPT Investors Have Opportunity to Lead Sprout Social, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 28, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).
+BENSALEM, Pa., June 3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).

 Class Period: November 2, 2023 – May 2, 2024